 “It’s all good Anita.
 Why don’t you invite me in and I’ll help you look for it?”
 His eyes glittered dangerously for a moment.

 “Really?
 That old trick?
 C’mon Pete, I expect more from you.”

 She turned towards the kitchen as Pete burst out laughing behind her.

 “Hey, you can’t blame a vampire for trying.
-Especially a poor pizza delivery vampire like me.
-For a second there, I was worried I’d have to eat all this food myself.”
+Especially a poor pizza delivery vampire like myself.
+For a second there, I was worried I’d have to eat all this food.”

 She rummaged in one of the drawers, found some change and went back to him.